NeoLorenzo/Realistic-Modular-Pygame-World-Generator/README.md

 1.  **Parallelization:** The core task was parallelized using Python's `multiprocessing` module, distributing the work of processing individual chunks across all available CPU cores.
 2.  **Advanced Compression:** A tiered, lossless compression strategy was implemented using the Pillow library.
 This includes content deduplication via hashing, 1x1 pixel compression for uniform chunks, and 8-bit PNG palettization for low-color chunks, dramatically reducing storage size.
 3.  **Data Quantization:** The smooth gradients of temperature and humidity data were quantized into discrete steps (e.g., one step per degree Celsius).
 This massively increased the effectiveness of content deduplication with minimal impact on visual quality.
-4.  **On-the-Fly Correctness:** The architecture was refactored to calculate climate data (distance-to-water, rain shadows) in real-time.
-This fixed a critical architectural flaw where climate was not responding to terrain changes, trading a negligible performance cost for a massive gain in correctness.
+4.  **On-the-Fly Correctness:** The architecture was refactored to calculate climate and soil data in real-time.
+This fixed critical architectural flaws where climate was not responding to terrain changes, trading a negligible performance cost for a massive gain in correctness.
 5.  **Low-Level CPU Speedup:** Numba's `fastmath=True` flag was applied to the core Perlin noise functions, allowing the JIT compiler to use faster, less-precise floating-point instructions, which provided a significant speed boost with no perceptible change in the visual output.

 **The Failed Approach: Block-Based Processing**